 Usually, this difference between metabolomics and

-more analytical techniques are maybe in analytical techniques,
+more analytical techniques are maybe in analytical techniques since you are

-you are

-measuring two compounds very accurately and trying to
+measuring a few compounds very accurately and are trying to

-figure out what is concentration of a certain chemistry or chemicals.
+figure out what the concentration of certain chemistry or chemicals is.

 There are different ways that people do these measurements,

-Although, these terms are now merging in a way that
+Although these terms are now merging in a way that

 meaning that there are a lot of metabolites that you measure and you know what they are,